 Clothes moths over the last few years have been on the increase.
 Using moth traps and deterrants do help but do not eradicate them.
 Of the killing methods such as sprays sometimes it can be difficult to assess which ones really do the trick of actually killing the moths at all stages of their lifecycle. […]

 Many people will roll up a rug and put it in the attic because the rugs is perhaps the wrong size or style for their current home, or they hope to pass it to a member of their family.
-Rugs in the attic are at risk of moth infestation as the female moth loves dark, […]
+Rugs stored in such places as in the attic or cellar are at risk of moth […]

 Following an interview with ghost-writer Steve Watkins, here is an article shown in the local glossy magazine, Village, the place we live.
+The article gives provides insights into my business in Oriental rugs and carpets.
 To view it as a pdf click on the image.

 Take care as not all rugs and carpets should be folded for transport as instructed below.
 Some old rugs/carpets may have got damp in the past resulting in the foundation becoming brittle and could break when folded.
 Others may have a stiff construction such that it best to fold it with the pile on the […]